Technology

-MICR vs OCR for Check and Cheque Processing: Accuracy, Cost, and Fit
+MICR vs OCR for Cheque Processing: Side-by-Side Comparison Table

-MICR handles the standardized control line used in clearing.
-OCR, ICR, and CAR/LAR read the human-visible cheque image.
-Strong production stacks use both, then validate the results inside an audit-ready workflow.
+MICR reads the routing, account, and cheque number control line used in clearing.
+OCR, ICR, and CAR/LAR read the human-visible check or cheque image.
+Production systems usually need both, plus validation and exception routing.

 MICR